parinfer/parinfer.js/resources/public/content.md

 ## How it works

-Everytime the user types something in the editor, we perform the following steps:
+We perform the following steps to correct structured based on indentation:

 1. remove all right-parens at the end of each line
 2. for every resulting unmatched left-paren: